 I love this soup!
 Pumpkin is such a versatile fruit (yep – it’s a fruit!): you can use it in more than just pumpkin pie.
 Pumpkin makes a wonderful soup base because it adds a thick creaminess to soups without fat and very few calories, and it is very allergy friendly.
 I love using pumpkin because it is much less acidic than tomatoes, so it is a great soup/sauce option for people who have reflux problems.

 Try pairing this nice winter soup with some gluten-free crackers or mix in some wild rice.
 Of course, this soup is so filling as it is, you don’t really need to add anything to it!

 I used homemade venison sausage in this recipe.
 I mixed ground venison with tons of spices/seasonings for a delicious, all-natural sausage.
 There is nothing quite like knowing what’s in the food you eat!

-- 12 ounces natural sausage* I used venison mixed with seasonings/spices
+- 12 ounces natural sausage* I used homemade venison sausage

 - 3 cups beef stock

 - 1 teaspoon onion powder

 - Preheat oven to 400 degrees F. Roll the sausage into 1" meatballs.
 Place on a baking sheet and bake in the oven for 15 minutes, until cooked through.

 - While the sausage is cooking, mix the beef stock and pumpkin puree in a medium size saucepan.
 Add the garlic, onion powder, thyme, sage, and black pepper.
 Bring to a simmer over medium heat and keep hot while the sausage bakes.

 - When the sausage is done cooking, place 5 sausage meatballs in a bowl and cover with 1 cup pumpkin soup.
 Drop a dollop of coconut cream on top, add a few pumpkin seeds for crunch, and enjoy!